supplycart/interview-case-study/README.md

         // axios.defaults.baseURL = 'https://localhost:5001' // Using local DB
         ```
    - Use local db from https://localhost:5001
-      To use live, go to **main.js** file located in **/frontend/src/main.js** and comment out line 68 and uncomment line 67.
+      To use local, go to **main.js** file located in **/frontend/src/main.js** and comment out line 68 and uncomment line 67.
 You code should look like below:
         ```javascript
         // axios.defaults.baseURL = 'https://api.reeqzan.com' // Using live DB
         axios.defaults.baseURL = 'https://localhost:5001' // Using local DB